The Journey to Know God

 In a book about Micmac folklore, called On the Trail of Elder Brother: Glous'gap Stories of the Micmac Indians, is this description of their culture hero, Glous'gap:

-And it came to pass that the disciples whom Jesus had chosen began from that time forth to baptize and to teach as many as did come unto them.
-And as many as were baptized in the name of Jesus were filled with the holy ghost.
-And many of them saw and heard unspeakable things which are not lawful to be written.
-And they taught and did minister one to another, and they had all things common among them, every man dealing justly one with another.
-And it came to pass that they did do all things even as Jesus had commanded them.
-And they who were baptized in the name of Jesus were called the church of Christ.
+And Jesus’ disciples began from then on to baptize and teach anyone who came to them.
+Those who were baptized in the name of Jesus were filled with the Holy Ghost.
+Many of them saw and heard unspeakable things that aren’t lawful to be written.
+They taught and ministered to each other; and they had all things common among them, everyone dealing fairly with each other.
+And they did everything just as Jesus had commanded them.
+Those who were baptized in the name of Jesus were called the congregation of Christ.
 3 Nephi 12, paragraph 3

 And in 4 Nephi: